How to Tell Your Partner That You Want a Divorce

 The Level-Headed Partner

-If your husband typically remains calm in stressful situations and acts appropriately during arguments, you may want to have the conversation in the privacy in your own home.
+If your partner typically remains calm in stressful situations and acts appropriately during arguments, you may want to have the conversation in the privacy of your own home.
 With more understanding partners, you can share a bit more about why you would like to get a divorce, keeping in mind their feelings as you do so.
 You can consider expressing your thought process and check in about how they have been feeling as well.
-Chances are if one partner is unhappy, the other is as well.
+Chances are, if one partner is unhappy, the other is as well.

 These partners may be open to exploring how to go about getting a divorce, how you both can make the process easier on each other, and how to stay in touch if wanted.